The First Black City in America: Lincoln Heights, OH

 8. Two Olympians with ties to Lincoln Heights — William Hubbard (1st Black man to win Olympic gold in 1924) and Mae Faggs Star (1952 4x100 Gold Medalist with Wilma Rudolph).

-Fun Fact: All of this was accomplished while we dealt with gunfire as the soundtrack to our daily lives for six generations.
+Now See Us: All of this was accomplished while we dealt with gunfire as the soundtrack to our daily lives for six generations.

-The goal was to set the stage and contend that we hold conversations around Black Wall Street as if it was an erased utopia and that the institutional knowledge acquired in their ascendency has been lost forever.
-This drums up notions to create new paradigms and not capitalize from what still stands.
+The goal was to set the stage and contend that we hold conversations around Black Wall Street as if it were an erased utopia and that the institutional knowledge acquired in their ascendency has been lost forever.
+This drums up notions to create new paradigms and not capitalize on what still stands.
 Lincoln Heights is 75 years old this year and we are celebrating our history with incredible passion, but it cannot remain in an echo chamber.

 The only major difference between the concentrated majority Black communities across America and Lincoln Heights is that we stand as a sovereign municipality.
-The primary reason our place in history has not faded like so many of the other cultural, economic, and political strongholds that have existed is that we control our own zoning.
+The primary reason our place in history has not faded like so many of the other cultural, economic, and political strongholds that have existed is that we control our zoning.
 Thus, we are immune to the involuntary embrace of developers with a penchant for white urban renewal.
-We have survived the economic starvation that comes before gentrification and still remain whole.
+We have survived the economic starvation that comes before gentrification and remain whole.
 We are now trending positively.

 Highlighting the carved out industrial land surrounding Lincoln Heights.

 Our resilience is our greatest strength as a community and our most prolific export is talent.
 Those who were reared in our small Black oasis in suburban Cincinnati will inform you that we have had hundreds (if not thousands) of people go on to achieve great things — none greater than the Isley Brothers or Nikki Giovanni.
-But if you ask residents, past and present, the best part of the growing up in Lincoln Heights, they will bring up one consistent word: family.
+But if you ask residents, past and present, about the best part of growing up in Lincoln Heights, they will bring up one consistent word: family.

 From its early beginnings post-World War I, Lincoln Heights has always been a haven for Black families seeking refuge from white terrorism in the South and those seeking economic opportunity through home and land ownership.
-Strong and interdependent families is the result of those ingenious and pioneering early settlers to the land.
+Strong and interdependent families are the result of those ingenious and pioneering early settlers to the land.
 Early Black residents thrived given our proximity to Wright Aeronautical Plant, the first major factory for the Wright Brothers to build their plane engines, our settlement of its surrounding land, and our uphill climb to incorporate as a municipality in 1938.
-Our first public housing, the Valley Homes, came courtesy of a Department of Defense contract during World War II that lead to decades of gainful employment at the plant just a few yards (and across the interstate) from our borders.
+Our first public housing, the Valley Homes, came courtesy of a Department of Defense contract during World War II that led to decades of gainful employment at the plant just a few yards (and across the interstate) from our borders.

 The original Isley Brothers performing with Jimi Hendrix on lead guitar.